EdwardFerdian/diffusion_tutorial/README.md

 Some modifications and fixes were made to the original code for the purpose of this example tutorial.

-## Notebook example
+## Quick demo (Notebook example)

 You can find a notebook example in the `notebooks` folder.
+Download the .ipynb file, and upload it to your Google Colab.
 The notebook contains a quick and easy demo to train a 2D diffusion model.

-For other examples, you can follow the instructions below.
+For more detailed examples, you can follow the instructions below.

+## Using this repo

-## Installation
+### Installation

-Create a new environment with Python 3.10 and install the package in editable mode:
+If you have Anaconda, you can create a new environment with Python 3.10 and install the package in editable mode:

 ```bash
 conda create -n tutorial python=3.10